TimonLevy/Networking/Bigous Protocolous.md

 >
 > A connection has two cipher spesification states too, `pending` and `current`.
 Whenever negotiating parameters, those parameters get put in the pending state.
 And when the connection receives the relevant message it will change the `current` CipherSpecs using the `pending` ones.

-### Handshake Protocol
+### Handshake Protocol (SSL 3.0 - TLS 1.2)

 > #### `STEP 1: CLIENT HELLO`
 >
 > Basically the client send a tls/ssl session initiation message, In this message will be a few things that are needed in order to synchronize the encryption.
-The `latest tls/ssl version the client supports`, `A random Nnumber`, `A session identification number`, `A cipher suite` (A list of the **encryption and key exchange** algorithms it supports sorted by preference), `A list of compression algorithms` sorted by preference as well.
+The `latest tls/ssl version the client supports`, `A random number`, `A session identification number`, `A cipher suite` (A list of the **encryption and key exchange** algorithms it supports sorted by preference), `A list of compression algorithms` sorted by preference as well.
 > After sending the client hello the client waits for a **SERVER HELLO** message, meaning the server wishes to initiate a connection.
 >
 > If the server doesn't accept the **CLIENT HELLO** message for some reason then it will send back a `handshake failure` message.